cjavad/hashit/README.rst

 Changelog
 --------------

+    3.3.5 - hashit now supports a list of files such as the wildcard in linux, and can detect if that element is a directory

     3.3.4 - Bugfixes and more, fixed parsers added some benchmarks and fixing some more of the snap-related issues

     3.3.3 - Full release